The First 40 Years: 1891 to 1931

 North Park University’s Homecoming has been celebrated since 1925.
 President Emeritus Algoth Ohlson called the first “Home-coming,” held on December 4, 1925, “a gratifying success…[which] provided a firm basis for the expectation of greater things to come” (The North Park Press v.
 5 #5).
 He described “a closer contact between alumni and school with benefits and pleasure, crystallization of a definite Alumni policy of backing the school morally and financially, constructive criticism of Schools methods and policies by a loyal Alumni possessed with a broad outlook and deep insight [and] inspiration that comes from undergraduate contact with alumni” (The North Park Press v.
 5 #5).

 The third annual Homecoming was held on November 19, 1927.
 Eric Wallgren, then president of the North Park University Alumni Association, described Homecoming as not being a “big drive for funds,” but rather to “come home for a friendly visit.”
 One thousand alumni attended Homecoming that year.
 Wallgren noted that Homecoming was not just for alumni, but for the present student body as well.

 By the early twenty-first century, Homecoming was composed of four key events: a classical music concert, the Reunion Breakfast, the football game, and the Homecoming Banquet.
-In 2006, a new expanded format for Homecoming was launched with the first Block Party as the cornerstone event.
+In 2006, a new expanded format for Homecoming was launched with the first Block Party, now known as Homecoming Fest, as the cornerstone event.
 Homecoming continues to bring alumni and friends back to campus in celebration each year.